 Clinical signs and symptoms may include fever, aches, and gastrointestinal upset.

 Babesiosis is caused by infection with Babesia microti.
-Unlike the other tick-borne pathogens in Delaware, this pathogen is not bacterial, but a protozoan parasite (similar to the causative agent of malaria).
-In 2020, there were 3 confirmed cases of babesiosis in Delaware.
+Unlike the tick-borne pathogens above, this pathogen is not bacterial, but a protozoan parasite (similar to the causative agent of malaria).
+In 2024, there were 6 confirmed cases of babesiosis in Delaware.

 These parasites are carried by the blacklegged/deer tick, (Ixodes scapularis).